top of page

 Let us pray.

-All: Loving God, you are with us in the easy times and the difficult experiences.
+All: Loving God, you are with us in questioning and learning.
 We thank you with humble hearts.
 Let your presence be felt among us.
 Come, Holy Spirit come.
 Bless this bread and this cup and all who have gathered in your Spirit.
 Refresh us and renew us as Christ’s body in the world today.
 In the name of Jesus, we pray.
 Amen.

 Silence as all who want to receive come forward.
 We will break bread and share a common cup or you can receive the packaged bread and drink,